wbsoft/parce/docs/source/treestructure.rst

 Context.
 Only for the root context, ``parent`` is ``None``.

 :py:class:`Token <parce.tree.Token>` and :py:class:`Context
-<parce.tree.Context>` both inherit from :py:class:`NodeMixin
+<parce.tree.Context>` both inherit from :py:class:`Node <parce.tree.Node>`,
-<parce.tree.NodeMixin>`, which defines a lot of useful methods to traverse
+which defines a lot of useful methods to traverse the tree structure.
-tree structure.

 Members shared by Token and Context
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^